9 Biggest Home Selling Mistakes and How to Avoid Them When Selling YOUR home

 For example, if you live in an older home and you have the old knob and tube electrical wiring you need to disclose that to the potential buyer or if you have mold or foundation issues or cracks.
 If you knowingly hide any facts it could come back to haunt you in the form of a lawsuit.
 I would highly suggest that you get a home inspection done even before you go to market.
 Do this for a few reasons.
 You want to be aware of any things that you maybe did not know and the inspector can also recommend in the cost of anything that may need fixing or replacing.
-The inspection may also uncover the remaining expected life cycle of items such as your roof, boiler, and furnace for example.
+The inspection may also uncover the remaining expected life cycle of items such as your roof, boiler, and the furnace for example.
 By doing this you give you a clearer picture of the condition of your house and items that may need your attention before putting your home up for sale.

 #8 Try and keep your emotions out of it

 Try not to take any personal offense come offer negotiation or get too emotionally involved when it comes to selling your home I know this could be really tough to do sometimes especially when you have lived there for a long time or have a lot of memories.
 If you do get a low offer, try not to get too personally offended.
 Sometimes buyers will try and get a deal or see how you react to test the situation if it’s not currently a hot seller's market.
 Remove your emotions, stay cool and keep your poker ace.

 #9 Trying to save the commission by hiring a discount real estate agent or brokerage

 I see this happen all the time, yet seller’s still expected top results and full-service but not pay for it?
 You are going to get what you pay for.
 There's no point saving 1% commission with real estate fees if you sell your house before 5% less than what you should have sold for.
 A home seller needs to understand it’s not about what you pay in commission, it’s better to focus on what you will net in your pocket after commissions.